9810s/9810_AOSPbuildingGuide/README.md

 1. Requirements
 To build AOSP on 9810 devices, you must prepare:
 + A Linux environment (Ubuntu 18.04 or newer is recommended!).
-+ A 6-cores CPU and 16GB RAM or higher.
++ A 4-cores CPU and 16GB RAM or higher.
 + A good network!
 (Because you will need to sync 100GB+ of sources)
 + 300GB or more storage.
+(256GB can also work, but more complicated)S
 + Basic knowledge about git.

 2.Steps